rogsme/yams.media/content/config/running-everything-together.md

 On the modal, select the quality you want the movie to be downloaded.
 If your movie is part of a collection, you can choose to download the entire collection in the "Monitor" box.
 For this case, I want to download the entire Godfather collection, so I'll choose that on the modal.

-Finally click on "Add Movie"
+Finally, click on "Add Movie"

 [![running-everything-together-3](/pics/running-everything-together-3.png)](/pics/running-everything-together-3.png)